24 Feb How Prevent Frozen Pipes In the Winter

 Pinpoint Existing Leaks

 Once you’ve poured over your water bill, it’s time to focus that same attention on your home.
-If you know where your plumbing lines lie, then congratulations, you’ve already won half the battle.
-Focus your attention on areas that appear to have water damage despite not being anywhere near a plumbing fixture.
+First, if you know where your plumbing lines lie, then congratulations, you’ve already won half the battle.
+Next, focus your attention on areas that appear to have water damage despite not being anywhere near a plumbing fixture.

 Do you see any black or green fuzzy gunk in the areas that appear wet?
 Don’t touch it!
-In fact, go put on a mask before you proceed any further because you’re likely dealing with mold.
+Go put on a mask before you proceed further because you’re likely dealing with mold.
 Molds can produce mycotoxins that sometimes serve as deadly neurotoxins!
 It’s best you don’t disturb them, but make a note of every location with mold or a wet spot.

 If you can’t seem to locate the source for your leak, go ahead and call a local plumber.
 They should be able to help you pinpoint the exact location of your leaks in no time.